 ‘AI-powered government finances: making the most of data and machines’ – write-up of our international webinar on 4 October 2022 titled ‘How can AI help public authorities save money and deliver better outcomes?’

-‘UK publishes plans to regulate artificial intelligence’ – our news story (21 July 2022) on a Department for Culture, Media & Sport (DCMS) paper titled ‘Establishing a pro-innovation approach to regulating AI – an overview of the UK’s emerging approach’
+‘UK publishes plans to regulate artificial intelligence’ – our news story (21 July 2022) on a Department for Digital, Culture, Media & Sport (DCMS) paper titled ‘Establishing a pro-innovation approach to regulating AI – an overview of the UK’s emerging approach’

 ‘Regulatory alignment will catalyse progress’: UK financial authorities on AI’ – our news story (28 February 2022) on the final report from the AI Public-Private Forum